zpz/cloudly/docs/biglist/parquet_tools.rst

 ---------------------

-The function :func:`read_parquet_file` is provided to read a single Parquet file independent of :class:`ParquetBiglist`.
+The function :func:`read_parquet_file` is provided to read a single Parquet file independent of :class:`ExternalBiglist`.
 It returns a :class:`ParquetFileReader`.
 All the facilities of this class, as demonstrated above, are ready for use:

 >>> [v.path for v in car_data.files]